Workplace Harassment Attorney in Orange County

 - Saving relevant emails, text messages, chat logs, and voicemails that show conduct or your reports about it.

-- Reviewing your employee handbook or policies to understand any internal complaint procedures that apply.
+- Review your employee handbook or policies to understand any internal complaint procedures that apply.

-- Considering a written complaint to human resources or an appropriate manager when it is safe to do so.
+- Consider a written complaint to human resources or an appropriate manager when it is safe to do so.

-- Avoiding signing severance agreements, warning forms, or other documents about the situation without legal advice.
+- Avoid signing severance agreements, warning forms, or other documents about the situation without legal advice.

 - Speaking with a work harassment lawyer early so you understand deadlines and potential risks before the situation escalates.